- Securing valuable information

 Read more about social media (NO) at nettvett.no

-- Storage media can be encrypted using different types of software, for example Microsoft’s BitLocker and Apple’s FileVault.
+- The hardware of the computer can be encrypted using different types of software, for example Microsoft’s BitLocker and Apple’s FileVault

-- Documents in Word, Excel and PowerPoint format can be encrypted with a password.
+- Documents in Word, Excel and PowerPoint format can also be encrypted with a password.
 Go to the file menu.
 Select ‘Information’, ‘Protect document/workbook/presentation’ and ‘Encrypt with password’.
+Please note that an open document may be available for unauthorized persons if your unit has been hacked.

 - E-mail attachments can be encrypted with, for example,